zachspar/youdownload/README.md

 Download music from youtube.
 This package creates a local web application that allows you to paste a Youtube url into the UI to extract the audio from a Youtube video.
 The audio is subsequently saved in `$CWD/www/yd/songs/mp3/` where `CWD=$(pwd)` of the git repo on your local machine.

+## Live website now!
+Check out the website (give it a minute to load LOL it runs on a free server!!) :: [YouDownload.com](https://playlist-projectv0.herokuapp.com)
+Just go find a song you like on YouTube, copy the link, paste the link [here](https://playlist-projectv0.herokuapp.com), and download the exact same quality music you get from the video :)

 ## Flow Chart
 ```mermaid
 sequenceDiagram